-To encourage a broad range of participants and perspectives in the early phases of the 2045 MTP, an online survey was designed to collect community input.
-The survey launched on June 13, 2019 with the first public workshop and stakeholder meetings and was available online through July 25, 2019.
-Through this platform, the survey allowed participants to identify transportation issues, prioritize goal areas most important to them, and allocate a set budget to various transportation improvement types according to their preferences.
-Questions were structured to complement the topics being addressed at the public workshop, as well as to parallel questions asked as part of the previous MTP update.
-A total of 154 users participated in the survey, and over 300 comments were gathered.
-The survey results are shown throughout the plan with the icon at right.
+To encourage a broad range of participants and perspectives in the early phases of the Goldsboro 2045 MTP, an online survey was designed to collect community input.
+The survey launched on June 13, 2019 with the first public workshop and stakeholder meetings and was available through July 25, 2019.
+Through this platform, participants identified transportation issues, prioritized goal areas most important to them, and allocated a set budget to various transportation improvement types according to their preferences.
+Questions were structured to complement the topics being addressed at the public workshop, as well as to parallel questions asked during the previous MTP update.
+A total of 154 individuals participated in the survey and over 300 comments were gathered.
+The survey results are identified throughout the plan by the icon at right.
+Full survey results and comments can be found in the Appendix.